 Did you ever read a road map like this one?
 Maybe not, but you’ve probably made a sketch of a house or other object and played with toy cars or dolls.
 What do all these activities have in common?
 They all involve models.

 What Is a Model?

-Types of models include two-dimensional diagrams, three-dimensional structures, mathematical formulas, and computer simulations.
+A: Types of models include two-dimensional diagrams, three-dimensional structures, mathematical formulas, and computer simulations.
 Examples of simple two-dimensional models in physical science are described below.
-You can see examples of other types of physical science models at these URLs:

 Simple Models in Physical Science

 The diagram below is a simple two-dimensional model of a water molecule.
 This is the smallest particle of water that still has the properties of water.
 The model shows that each molecule of water consists of one atom of oxygen and two atoms of hydrogen.

 Q: What else can you learn about water molecules from this model?